BunsDev/summarize-urls/README.md

 `--model auto` builds candidate attempts from built-in rules (or your `model.rules` overrides).
 When CLI tools are available, the default prepend order is:

-1) Claude CLI
-2) Gemini CLI
+1) Gemini CLI

-3) Codex CLI
+Why only Gemini by default: performance.
+Claude/Codex CLI attempts added noticeable latency + variance in practice, so they’re opt-in via `cli.enabled`.

 Then the native provider candidates (with OpenRouter fallbacks when configured).
-If `cli.enabled` is omitted, all CLI providers are enabled by default.
+If `cli.enabled` is omitted, only the Gemini CLI is enabled by default.

 Disable CLI attempts (common):